 2. A supplemental document specifically addressing: Each of the Education/Experience requirements shown in the solicitation.
 Each of the six (6) Evaluation Factors shown in the solicitation.

 NOTE: The Evaluation Factors are worth 70 out of 100 points.
-Applicants are required to address each of the Evaluation Factors on a separate sheet describing specifically and accurately what experience, training, education and/or awards they have received that are relevant to each factor.
+Applicants are required to address each of the Evaluation Factors in a separate document describing specifically and accurately what experience, training, education and/or awards they have received that are relevant to each factor.